GuruMuguru/wetrher_App/README.md

 # Disclaimer
+- App supports only WiFi
-- No data persistent was implement, still work in progress
+- Weather data persistent was implement, but still work not working Properly For time Being its working in online progress
-- Cities will be lost when you terminate the app process
+- Every 2 hours current place weather are updated automatically.

 ## Built With